Nick Coe

-Nick Coe (born August 12, 1997) is an American football defensive end for the Orlando Guardians of the XFL.
-He has also been a member of the New England Patriots and Miami Dolphins.
-Coe played college football for the Auburn Tigers.
+Nicholas Coe (born August 12, 1997) is an American professional football defensive lineman for the Osos de Monterrey of the Liga de Fútbol Americano Profesional (LFA).
+Coe signed as an undrafted free agent with the New England Patriots in May 2020 before being waived in August, and signing to the Miami Dolphins practice squad for the 2020–21 season.
+He played college football at Auburn.

 College career

 Coe was a member of the Auburn Tigers for four seasons, redshirting as a true freshman.
 As a sophomore, Nick finished with seven sacks and 13.5 tackles for loss.
-As a junior, Nick had with 15 total tackles.
-After his junior season, he announced that he would forgo his senior year and skip the 2020 Outback Bowl.
+As a junior, he had with 15 total tackles.
+After Coe's junior season, he announced that he would forgo his senior year and skip the 2020 Outback Bowl.

 Professional career

 Coe participated in the 2020 NFL Scouting Combine.
-Coe went undrafted despite being considered a mid-to-late round prospect for the 2020 NFL Draft.
+He went undrafted despite being considered a mid-to-late round prospect for the 2020 NFL draft.

 New England Patriots

-Nick was signed by the New England Patriots as an undrafted free agent on May 5, 2020.
-Nick was waived by the Patriots on August 13, 2020.
+Coe was signed by the New England Patriots as an undrafted free agent on May 5, 2020.
+He was waived by the Patriots on August 13, 2020.

 Miami Dolphins

 Coe had a tryout with the Miami Dolphins on August 20, 2020.
 He was signed to their practice squad on September 7, 2020.
 He signed a reserve/future contract with the Dolphins on January 5, 2021.

-Coe was waived by Miami on July 23, 2021.
+Coe was waived by the Dolphins on July 23, 2021.

 Saskatchewan Roughriders

-On September 23, 2021 Coe signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Coe signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on September 23, 2021.
 He was released on June 5, 2022.